Financial Aid Assistance and Resources for Persons with Disabilities

 Vocational and Educational Services for Persons with Disabilities

-- Reader's Aid: The purpose of the Reader's Aid Program is to provide payments to readers, notetakers and interpreters for students who are blind or deaf and matriculated in an institution of higher education.
+• Reader's Aid: The purpose of the Reader's Aid Program is to provide payments to readers, notetakers and interpreters for students who are blind or deaf and matriculated in an institution of higher education.
 The Office of Vocational and Educational Services for Individuals with Disabilities (VESID) is responsible for the program.
-The program is administered at Empire State College by the Student Accounts office.
-For more information about the Reader's Aid Program, contact the Student Accounts office at www.esc.edu/asksa or the Empire State College Student Information Center at 518 587-2100 or 800 847-3000.
+The program is administered at Empire State University by the Student Accounts Office.
+For more information about the Reader's Aid Program, contact the Student Accounts Office or the Empire State University 1STOP Student Services at 518-587-2100 or 800-847-3000.

 Part-time Tap Eligibility for Students with Disabilities